In Richmond, Youngkin to face ‘the Senate Democratic Alamo’

 RICHMOND, Va (AP) — Republican Glenn Youngkin spent months talking to voters about his plans to roll back Democrats’ “left, liberal, progressive agenda.”
-When he takes office in January as Virginia next’s governor, he’ll need to talk to Senate Democrats about that.
+When he takes office in January as Virginia’s next governor, he’ll need to talk to Senate Democrats about that.

 Youngkin’s victory was part of a Republican sweep on election night that saw the GOP retake Virginia’s two other statewide offices and likely flip control of the state House.
 But in the Senate, where no one was up for election this year, Democrats will still have a narrow majority.